chevere/docs/library/Controller.md

 💡 If you don't need to wire instructions to these devices you should be using [Action](Action.md), which doesn't restrict the input parameter type.

-## Creating a Controller
+## Defining a Controller

-Code below defines class `SomeController` by extending the base `Controller`.
+A Controller implements the `ControllerInterface`.
+You can extend `Controller` to quick create a controller:

 ```php
 use Chevere\Controller\Controller;